OxfordRSE/IntroUnitTestingCourse/README.md

 ## Getting started

-Before starting, make sure that you:
+Before starting, make sure that you have

-- have a [GitHub](http://github.com/) account, and are logged in
+- a [GitHub](http://github.com/) account, and are logged in
-- have [Git](https://git-scm.com/) installed on your computer
+- [Git](https://git-scm.com/) installed on your computer
-- have [Python](https://www.python.org/downloads/) installed on your computer, v3.5 or newer
+- [Python](https://www.python.org/downloads/) installed on your computer, v3.5 or newer
-- have a text editor installed on your computer.
+- a text editor installed on your computer.
 If you don't have a favourite, we suggest [VS Code](https://code.visualstudio.com/) and the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python).

 If you already have Python installed on your computer, you can check which version you have by opening a terminal (on macOS or Linux) or a command prompt (on Windows) and typing